 Sibling relationship represents something unique and irreplaceable in the family system.
 Unlike our parents, our siblings belong to the same generation.
 As a peer, our siblings offer a unique kinship connection that will likely be with us for life.

 Sibling connections can be precious, supportive and nourishing.
 But the existence of siblings also poses some disturbing and painful existential questions.
 How much loyalty do we owe to our siblings?
-How much transgenerational trauma have they dodged for us, shared with us or, paradoxically, burdened us with?
-What qualifies as sibling abuse and is it ever okay to cut them off?
+How much transgenerational trauma have they dodged for us, shared with us, or, paradoxically, burdened us with?
+What qualifies as sibling abuse, and is it ever okay to cut them off?
 How are they like us, and how are they not like us?
 How much of our childhood is brought into adult sibling rivalry and sibling estrangement?

 On a primal level, the existence of a sibling poses a threat to us.
 Psychoanalytically, the birth of a new sibling is a solid reminder to us that the people we depend on the most, our parents, have other priorities and agendas.
 We are not always ‘everything’ to them.
-These primal feelings of sibling rivalry are normal and do not in itself lead to sibling estrangement.
-Yet, when compounded with other factors such as parental abuse or neglect, favouritism, or psychopathy, the resulting sibling estrangement could be destructive to everyone involved.
+These primal feelings of sibling rivalry are normal and do not in themselves lead to sibling estrangement.
+Yet, when compounded with other factors such as parental abuse or neglect, favoritism, or psychopathy, the resulting sibling estrangement could be destructive to everyone involved.
 If there have been no efforts to revert a toxic sibling relationship, its impact is likely carried into adulthood.

 “Siblings are the people we practise on, the people who teach us about fairness and cooperation and kindness and caring – quite often the hard way.” – Pamela Dugdale